willbeaufoy/DirectorySettings/README.md

 ### Reloading settings:

-If you change your `.sublime-settings` often, consider mapping a key to the `reload_directory_settings` command.
-I use the following mapping:
+When you edit your `.sublime-settings` inside Sublime, it will automatically apply the changes to every open file when saving the changes.

+Additionally you can issue a reload from the Command Palette under "Reload Directory Settings" or event assign a keyboard shortcut to it like the following:

     { "keys": ["super+ctrl+alt+r"], "command": "reload_directory_settings"}

-Easy.

-You can also reload from the Command Palette under "Reload Directory Settings".

 ### Example use case: